MicrosoftDocs/terminal/TerminalDocs/tutorials/custom-prompt-setup.md

 ### Install a Nerd Font

 Oh My Posh and Terminal-Icons use glyphs in order to style the prompt.
 If your font does not include the appropriate glyphs, you may see several Unicode replacement characters '&#x25AF;' throughout your prompt.
 In order to see all of the glyphs in your terminal, you should install a [Nerd Font](https://nerdfonts.com).
-The Nerd Font that looks most like Cascadia Code is called Caskaydia Cove Nerd Font.
+The Nerd Font that looks most like Cascadia Code is called Caskaydia Cove Nerd Font. ([How to add a new font to Windows.](https://support.microsoft.com/en-us/office/add-a-font-b7c5f17c-4426-4b53-967f-455339c564c1))

 ## Set up Oh My Posh in PowerShell